ewowi/ESP32-LedsDriver/README.md

 * Allow for **new drivers e.g. physical and virtual for ESP32-P4** without creating too many repo's
 * This library is setup as a **PlatformIO library**, allowing for easy compilation in VS Code.
 * Currently this repo is **not depending on FastLED**, e.g. no CRGB struct or leds array, just uint8_t.
 Not sure if this is an advantage but it sounds okay-ish
+* **Specific classes for specific boards**, minimizing the number of #ifdef CONFIG_IDF_TARGET_ESP32 calls which makes the code more readable.

-Note: normal ESP32 board are called ESP32-D0 / ESP32D0 in this repo to distinguish it from other boards like ESP32-S3, ESP32-P4 etc. ESP32D0 covers both esp32dev and esp-wrover-kit. esp-wrover-kit is included as it is a normal ESP32 with PSRAM, making it an excellent candidate for driving lots of LEDs as the LEDs buffer is stored in PSRAM.
+Note: normal ESP32 board are called **ESP32-D0 / ESP32D0** in this repo to distinguish it from other boards like ESP32-S3, ESP32-P4 etc. ESP32D0 covers both esp32dev and esp-wrover-kit. esp-wrover-kit is included as it is a normal ESP32 with PSRAM, making it an excellent candidate for driving lots of LEDs as the LEDs buffer is stored in PSRAM.

 Definition: